22 Visual Art Competitions for High School Students 2023

 Medium: Acceptable media includes paint, pencil, marker, crayon, ink, felt, and oil pastel.
 Digitally created artwork, including photographs, is not accepted.
 The artwork must be 2D, such as a painting or drawing.

-Deadline: Monday, March 6, 2023 at midnight ET.
+Deadline: Monday, March 4, 2024 at midnight ET.

 5. DSWF Global Canvas – Children’s Wildlife Art Competition

 DSWF Global Canvas – Children’s Wildlife Art Competition is open to children and young people under the age of 16.
-The competition welcomes submission as individuals or as a group (from 2 children to up to an entire school).
+The competition welcomes submissions as individuals or as a group (from 2 children to up to an entire school).
 The competition is free to enter and is open to children and young people aged 16 and under.
 We welcome entries from both groups and individuals.
-A group can be as small as 2 children, or as large as a whole school
+A group can be as small as 2 children, or as large as a whole school.

 Medium: All media accepted, such as painting, sculpture, textiles, collages or recycled materials.

-Deadline: February 10, 2023
+Deadline: February 13, 2024

 Medium: Drawings with any type of paint, pastel, etc.

-DeadlineMay 31, 2023
+DeadlineMay 31, 2024

 7. United Nations Competition

 The United Nations invites ordinary citizens to participate in different competitions throughout the year, from photography, artworks, cartoons to video competitions.
 Each competition hopes to raise awareness about a particular topic about the world and its surrounding issues.
-There are two competitions related to art: International Art Contest for Minority Artists and the 2023 PLURAL+ Youth Video Festival.

 Medium: Varies, check each competition for allowed media